 Advertisement

-For ADX prisoners, their only regular contact with other human beings are the brief interactions with guards who bring them meals and escort them to the yard.
+For ADX prisoners, the only person they may have contact with is a guard who brings them meals and escort them to the yard.
 A 2014 report by Amnesty International found that ADX prisoners "routinely go days with only a few words spoken to them."

 Advertisement